 #6.
 Try using hearing aids.

 Much like using sound masking and other ways of distracting yourself from tinnitus, hearing aids amplify noises on frequencies you are trying to hear (such as conversations) while suppressing background noise, giving you other sounds to focus on and therefore helping in a similar fashion.
 Many shy away from this solution due to the cost, as custom hearing aids can be $1000-$4000 per ear.
-However, MDHearingAid offers three affordable hearing aid options to help you live more comfortably with tinnitus and hearing loss, and have a better quality of life, without breaking the bank.
-Check out our online reviews to see why so many of our customers love our hearing aids, or, if you have any questions, contact us online.
+However, MDHearingAid offers affordable hearing aid options to help you live more comfortably with tinnitus and hearing loss, and have a better quality of life, without breaking the bank.
+Check out our reviews to see why so many of our customers love our hearing aids, or, if you have any questions, contact us online or over the phone.